- All undergraduate students must apply via OneApp. Applications open September 15, 2021.

-- All current students must complete the questions asked related to the opportunities recommended to you for the Department of Sociology Scholarships.
+- All current students must complete the questions asked related to the opportunities recommended to you for the Department of Sociology and Criminal Justice Scholarships.
 New incoming freshmen are not required to answer these additional questions.

 After applying through OneApp, all students will be considered for all scholarships for which they are eligible university-wide.

-Sociology scholarships and awards are given to encourage and recognize outstanding scholarship and achievement in the field of sociology.
+Department of Sociology and Criminal Justice scholarships and awards are given to encourage and recognize outstanding scholarship and achievement in the field of sociology, rural sociology and criminal justice.
 Details regarding a specific scholarship are listed under the scholarship/award title.
-Look for these opportunities recommended to you in OneApp!

 - Alpha Kappa Delta – Academic Advancement Scholarship